heroku/heroku-applink-python/docs/heroku_applink/authorization.md

 ## Instance variables

 * `connection: heroku_applink.connection.Connection`
-    Authorization information for a Salesforce org with access to a Data API for making SOQL queries.
+    Object responsible for making HTTP requests to the Salesforce API.

 * `created_at: datetime.datetime`
     The date and time the authorization was created.